MCH8060 : Strategies and Management in PR

 The online interactive materials will introduce the concepts, theories, issues and skills involved in strategic public relations and digital media management in the private, public and voluntary sectors.
 Through discussion, investigation and analysis of case studies, the lectures and small-group teaching sessions will allow students to develop understanding of theoretical frameworks related to strategic PR as well as practice the skills necessary in real-life situations.
 The module aims to help students enhance their employability, develop their career or continue into advanced professional study.

-The assessment strategy will be presented to students as an opportunity for them to demonstrate their knowledge of and skills in PR through one end of semester assessment task – they will be required to produce a critical analysis of real world PR campaigns from the same sector and devise a creative PR campaign alongside relevant written materials.
-Both components will enhance students’ analysis and communication skills.
+The assessment strategy will be presented to students as an opportunity for them to demonstrate their knowledge of and skills in PR through two assessment tasks – they will be required to develop and implement a digital PR campaign.

 Assessment Methods